 Cost-of-living increases are granted to retired members and their eligible survivors in accordance with the Pension Adjustment Act.
 The additional liability due to the pension adjustment was previously paid by the Pension Adjustment Fund, which was established pursuant to Chapter 143, P.L.
 1958.
 Chapter 78, P.L.
 2011 suspended the cost-of-living adjustments for current and future retirees and beneficiaries until reactivated as permitted by law.
-In FYE 2021, the Pension Adjustment Fund was transferred into the POPF and cost-of-living adjustments were paid directly from the POPF, instead of through annual contributions from the Pension Adjustment Fund.
+In FYE 2021, the Pension Adjustment Fund was transferred into the POPF; therefore, cost-of-living adjustments are now paid directly from the POPF.